Timinator2000/Algorithm_X/03 - AlgorithmXSolver/03 - finding solutions.md

         # use the action to build your problem's answer
     break
 ```
-It is often helpful to leave the `break` statement out of your code until you are fairly confident in your solution.
+It can be helpful to leave the `break` statement out of your code until you are fairly confident in your solution.
 If your solver is incorrectly generating multiple solutions, the `break` statement will possibly “hide” your error from you.
 After you are confident that your code is working properly, add the `break` statement if you need to minimize processing time.

 # Putting it All Together